BrockCSC/brockcsc.github.io/src/assets/cs-guide.md

 https://brocku.ca/webcal/current/undergrad/areg.html#sec28

-Note: this should be cross referenced with the [https://brocku.ca/guides-and-timetables/timetables/?session=fw&type=ug&level=all](undergraduate timetable), as sometimes the courses listed here are not always offered.
+Note: this should be cross referenced with the [undergraduate timetable](https://brocku.ca/guides-and-timetables/timetables/?session=fw&type=ug&level=all), as sometimes the courses listed here are not always offered.

 ## Minor in Applied Computing